Balancing Observational & Experimental Drawing

 Experimental Drawing

-Of course from a child’s first scribbles as a toddler, his or her drawings are experimental in nature.
+From a child’s first scribbles as a toddler, their drawings are experimental.
 Continuing to feed this natural impulse is vital.
-Many of our resources help facilitators and pupils continue this exploration and you can visit a list of some of experimental projects here.
+Many of our resources help facilitators and learners continue this exploration.
+You can visit a list of some of our experimental projects here.

 Experimental drawing